baisong/sdrf-bylaws/README.md

 ###### x.
 Reimbursements
 Committee/ Task Force Chairs make their reimbursement requests to the Executive Committee in advance of any anticipated expense.
 Committee/ Task Force Chairs must receive approval and provide digital or physical receipts in order to receive reimbursement.

-The executive committee shall present next year’s budget projection to the forum at a general forum meeting no sooner than July and no later than October.
-This budget projection shall include the next year’s Task Force reimbursement limit.
+The Executive Committee shall present next year’s budget projection to the forum at a general forum meeting no sooner than July and no later than October.
+This budget projection shall include the next year’s committee/ Task Force reimbursement limit.

-The reimbursement limit applies to all task forces, except the World Refugee Day Planning Committee and the Executive Committee.
+The reimbursement limit applies to all committees/ Task Forces, except the World Refugee Day Planning Committee.

 ## ARTICLE IX: AFFILIATION LETTERS
 Member agencies can present requests for affiliation letters from the Forum to the Executive